RMR42/NIV_Illumina_Denovo_Pipeline/README.md

 If you use this pipeline in your research, please cite:

-> Raju, R. *et al.* (2025). *Viral Short-Read Assembly Pipeline* (v1.0.0).
-ICMR – National Institute of Virology, Pune.
+> Raju, R.M.,Singh, SR.,Ashraf, A.F.,Madiwal, K.,Sarah S Cherian.
+De novo assembly pipeline for short read viral genomes.
 Zenodo. https://doi.org/10.5281/zenodo.XXXXXXX

 Please also cite the individual tools used: